angular/angular/aio/content/tutorial/toh-pt4.md

 This will not work in a real app.
 You're getting away with it now because the service currently returns _mock heroes_.
-But soon the app will fetch heroes from a remote server, which is an inherently _asynchronous_ operation.
+But soon the application will fetch heroes from a remote server, which is an inherently _asynchronous_ operation.

 The `HeroService` must wait for the server to respond,